NanoComp/meep/doc/docs/Python_User_Interface.md

 **`cell_size` [ `Vector3` ]**
 —
-Specifies the size of the computational cell which is centered on the origin of the coordinate system.
+Specifies the size of the cell which is centered on the origin of the coordinate system.
 Any sizes of 0 imply a reduced-dimensionality calculation.
 Strictly speaking, the dielectric function is taken to be uniform along that dimension.
 A 2d calculation is especially optimized.
 See `dimensions` below. **Note:** because Maxwell's equations are scale invariant, you can use any units of distance you want to specify the cell size: nanometers, microns, centimeters, etc. However, it is usually convenient to pick some characteristic lengthscale of your problem and set that length to 1.
 See also [Units](Introduction.md#units-in-meep).
 Required argument (no default).

 **`default_material` [`Medium` class ]**
 —